imamsulthon/SimpleForm/README.md

 - Splash Activity
 - Main Page Activity with 4 Optional buttons:
   * Registration Page -> user fill registration page in sequential order (Personal Info -> Address Info -> Review All Info),
-  * Registration page menu -> (disabled), user can fill registration info in parallel, the main page contains 3 optional menu that will go to each form page type.
-But I don't think this is what this take home task requires
+  * Registration page menu -> (disabled), user can fill registration info in parallel,
   * Configuration -> (disabled) To config some basic behavior of this apps/features
   * Show All Data -> User can see all data that have been submitted to local database/remote API (repositories)

-Note to The Reviewer/Interviewer:
-I was developing this apps mainly focusing on the architecture layer, design pattern (MVVM), Unit testing and how I used it's technology stacks like Coroutine, Flow, Dagger-Hilt, etc.
-This apps may not be UI fancy looks, but its functionality and codebase are what the requirement looking for.

-Kind Regards
-Imam Sulthon